conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 ------------------------

 `conda-forge/staged-recipes <https://github.com/conda-forge/staged-recipes>`_ is the entry point for new packages to join the conda-forge package collection.
-You can find a detailed guide to submitting new package recipes in :ref:`creating_recipes`.
+You can find the detailed guide for submitting new package recipes in :ref:`creating_recipes`.

 Smithy
 ------